Visitor & Recreation Strategy

 A loved place…

-Tourism Tasmania data suggests about one in every four people visiting Tasmania (or about 333,360 people in 2018/19) include a trip to kunanyi / Mount Wellington, making it the third most visited attraction in Tasmania.
+Tourism Tasmania data suggests about one in every four people visiting Tasmania include a trip to kunanyi / Mount Wellington, making it the second most visited attraction in Tasmania.
 However, when visitation and recreational use by local people is included, actual visitation to kunanyi / Mount Wellington is estimated to be at least 435,000 people annually.
+Visitation to the Park as a whole, with its many entry points, is much greater.

-The Trust will use the Visitation and Recreation Strategy to showcase and manage the diversity of experiences available across the Park.
+The Trust will use the Visitor and Recreation Strategy to showcase and manage the diversity of experiences available across the Park.

-The VRS is being developed through a co-design process, which will engage local residents, visitors, recreational users, tourism operators and land management agencies in collaborative and inclusive planning and design activities.
+The Visitor and Recreation Strategy is being developed through a co-design process, which engages local residents, visitors, recreational users, tourism operators and land management agencies in collaborative and inclusive planning and design activities.

-Phase 1 of the VRS development process will involve a series of workshops and community and business surveys.
+Phase 1 of the Visitor and Recreation Strategy development process involved a series of workshops and community and business surveys.
+Phase 2 will include release of a draft of the Strategy for further community engagement.

 Who do we want to talk to?